Chronolabs-Cooperative/Lookups-API-PHP/README.md

 You will also require an ipinfodb.com API Key for the secondary search functions this uses two polls of information for a resource you will be ask about the *.dat locations as well as the IPInfoDB.com API Key during the installation.

+You will also need to run the following shell script before installation script is executed from the server or development environment shell bash

+    $ sh /path/to/lookupsapi/crons/cron.updategeoip.php

 # Apache Module - URL Rewrite

 The following script goes in your API_ROOT_PATH/.htaccess file